bringauto/external-server/README.md

 - `logging` - contains the following keys:
   - `log-path` - path to the directory where logs will be stored.
-  - `verbosity` - if `True`, the server will print logs to the console and set the logging level to `DEBUG`.
-If `False`, the server will only print logs to the console and set the logging level to `INFO`.
+  - `verbosity` - if `False`, logs level will be set to `INFO` and logs printed only to file.
+If `True`, log level is set to `DEBUG` and logs are printed both to a file and to console.
 - `company_name` - used for MQTT topics name, should be same as in module gateway; only lowercase characters, numbers and underscores are allowed.
 - `mqtt_address` - IP address of the MQTT broker.
 - `mqtt_port` - port of the MQTT broker.
-- `mqtt_timeout` (in seconds) - timeout for getting a message from MQTT Client.
+ation of config for the module, any key-value pairs will be forwarded to module implementation init function; when empty or missing, empty config forwarded to init function.- `mqtt_timeout` (in seconds) - timeout for getting a message from MQTT Client.
 - `timeout` (in seconds) - Maximum time amount between Status or Command messages and receiving corresponding responses.
 - `send_invalid_command` - sends command to Module gateway even if External Server detects invalid command returned from external_server_api; affects only normal communication.
 - `sleep_duration_after_connection_refused` - if the connection to Module Gateway was refused, the External Server will sleep for a defined duration before the next connection attempt proceeds.